 In other words, anyone expecting a proto-Trumpian emotional rollercoaster will be disappointed.
 The National Museum is a far cry from the political hysteria of our time and has produced an unusually fine-tuned and thoughtful – I dare say, philosophical – exhibition based on a careful selection of contemporary and historical works.
 Romanticism’s most important invention, we learn, was to place art in the ordinary world rather than in a mythological or religious realm.
 This meant that Romantic painting increasingly came to resemble the viewer’s own reality in a way that preceded the Realism of the second half of the 19th century.
 At the same time, the Romantics brought open spaces into their paintings – skies, mists, shadows – in a way that anticipated the abstract art of the 20th century.
 From this starting point, The Romantic Eye goes to the heart of a certain emotional and visual thinking, and traces it into our times.

-The Monk by the Sea is not included in The Romantic Eye, but halfway into the dimly lit gallery Friedrich’s later masterpiece Two Men Contemplating the Moon (ca. 1830) glows on an unassuming wall.
+The Monk by the Sea is not included in The Romantic Eye, but halfway into the dimly lit first gallery Friedrich’s masterpiece Two Men Contemplating the Moon (ca. 1830) glows on an unassuming wall.
 Like The Monk by the Sea, the painting leaves plenty of room for the viewer’s own associations, but instead of depicting a solitary individual, it shows two companions who have stopped in a clearing during a night-time walk.
 Their individual characteristics seem to dissolve in the night as they lean against each other in shared wonder at something whose meaning they can only intuit.

 What makes Friedrich’s painting so captivating is that it does what it shows.
 For, surely, the two men metonymically represent the relationship between artist and viewer, critic and artwork, as an equal relationship in which both parties are just as open to what is happening before their eyes.
 One does not know more or less than the other, and both stand equally amazed, equally ignorant, before the sky above them.
 Where The Monk by the Sea addresses me as an individual, Two Men Contemplating the Moon addresses me as an equal party in an alliance.